 Assessment of need for people with disabilities

-The Disability Act 2005 provides for, among other things, the assessment of need of people with disabilities and the consequent drawing up of Service Statements.
+The Disability Act 2005 provides for, among other things, the assessment of need of people with disabilities and the drawing up of Service Statements.

 The assessment of need is carried out or arranged by Assessment Officers who are independent officers of the Health Service Executive (HSE).
 After the assessment, a Service Statement is drawn up by a Liaison Officer (sometimes referred to as a Case Manager).
-There is an independent complaints and appeals machinery for people who are dissatisfied with the assessment, the Service Statement or with the subsequent provision of services.
+There is an independent complaints and appeals process for people who are dissatisfied with the assessment, the Service Statement or with the subsequent provision of services.

 The Health Information and Quality Authority (HIQA) has adopted standards for the assessment of need.

 Children born after 1 June 2002 are eligible to apply for an assessment of need under the Disability Act.
 From 1 June 2018, a young person aged over 16 can apply for an assessment.

 Your child is entitled to an assessment of need if you are of the opinion that they have a disability.
 From 1 June 2018, a young person over 16 is also entitled to apply.